2022–23 Mid-American Conference men's basketball season: Mid–American Tournament

 Kent State defeated Toledo in the final to earn the conference's automatic bid to the 2023 NCAA tournament.
 Sincere Carry was the MVP.

 NCAA tournament

-Kent State was placed as the 13th seed in the Midwest Regional where they lost to Indiana in the first round of the NCAA Tournament.
+Kent State was placed as the 13th seed in the Midwest Regional where they lost to Indiana in the first round of the NCAA tournament.

 National Invitation tournament

-Toledo received an automatic bid to the National Invitation Tournament where they lost to Michigan in the first round.
+Toledo received an automatic bid to the National Invitation tournament where they lost to Michigan in the first round.

 Postseason awards

-RayJ Dennis was the unanimous selection for player pf the year.
+RayJ Dennis was the unanimous selection for player of the year.